Dunama jessiebarronae: Description

 The length of the forewings is 13.5–13.7 mm.
 The forewing dorsal ground color is cream at the base and 2/3 black brown.
 There is a prominent black-brown, slightly oblique bar between the base of the reniform spot and the base of the inner margin of the forewing in both sexes.
 The veins are lined with gray, especially distally.
 The anal fold and cubitus are blackish brown and the orbicular spot is diffuse and blackish brown.
 The reniform spot is small and blackish brown.
 The ventral surfaces of both wings are gray brown.
 The forewing costal margin is cream ventrally.
 The dorsal hindwing is dirty gray brown, but lighter near the base.

 Biology

 The larvae feed on Heliconia irrasa, Heliconia latispatha, Heliconia pogonantha and the introduced Musa acuminata.

 Etymology

-The species is named in honor of Ms. Jessie Barron, great-greatgrandmother of Jessie Hill of Philadelphia and Hawaii, in recognition of Jessie Hill's contribution to saving and inventorying the conserved ACG rain forest in which Dunama jessiebarronae breeds.
+The species is named in honor of Ms. Jessie Barron, great-great-grandmother of Jessie Hill of Philadelphia and Hawaii, in recognition of Jessie Hill's contribution to saving and inventorying the conserved ACG rain forest in which Dunama jessiebarronae breeds.